Fr4nsson/FFC/README.md

 3. Completely log into the character(s) you want the config on.
 4. Completely exit the game.
 5. [Download][download] and install the correct resolution config from nexusmods.
+   * See section [Installation (PC)](#installation-pc--youtube--picture-) on how to install for PC.
-6. Log back in on any character that you logged into in <code>step 3</code> and verify that the config did install correctly.
+7. Log back in on any character that you logged into in <code>step 3</code> and verify that the config did install correctly.
-7. Log out to the character screen (Do not exit game).
+8. Log out to the character screen (Do not exit game).
-8. On the character screen, click the cog wheel in the top right corner <code>Back Up CLIENT Settings</code>.
+9. On the character screen, click the cog wheel in the top right corner <code>Back Up CLIENT Settings</code>.
    * Choose <code>Proceed</code>, <code>Upload</code>, <code>Ok</code>.
    * You will get a message saying _Client Settings data saved to the server_.
-9. On the character screen, click the cog wheel in the top right corner next to character <code>Back Up CHARACTER Settings</code>
+10. On the character screen, click the cog wheel in the top right corner next to character <code>Back Up CHARACTER Settings</code>
    * Choose <code>Proceed</code>, <code>Upload</code>, <code>Ok</code>.
    * You will get a message saying _Character Settings for X successfully uploaded to the server_.
-10. Repeat <code>step 9</code> on each character you want the config on.
+11. Repeat <code>step 9</code> on each character you want the config on.
-11. PC done, go to your console and follow the rest of the steps below.
+12. PC done, go to your console and follow the rest of the steps below.

 ![Character Screen][install-console-char-screen]